1220moritz/reverse-twitter-scraper/README.md

 # ReverseTwitterScraper
-ReverseTwitterScraper is a Python package that provides an easy-to-use tool for scraping tweets of a Twitter account.
+ReverseTwitterScraper is a Python package that provides an easy-to-use tool for scraping tweets of a single or multiple Twitter accounts.
 This package uses Selenium and Requests module to scrape tweets.

 ## Installation
 To install the package, simply run the following command: